nate-sepich/Portfolio/index.md

 layout: default
 title: Home
 ---
 # Welcome to My Portfolio

 Hello!
-I'm Nate Sepich, an aspiring AI Ops engineer.
+I'm Nate Sepich, a Senior AI Ops Engineer with a strong background in integrating AI technologies, automation, and DevOps principles.

 ## Projects